 When: 12th October to 16th October, (Wizardry Exhibition will be open to the public from 13th)

 Where: Carpenters’ Hall, 1 Throgmorton Ave, London EC2N 2JJ (map)

 The Competitions will remain the same as planned for 2020.
-All the information for the 2020 competitions is below.

 The Worshipful Company of Turners holds its turning competitions every two years.
 They attract entries from turners of all ages and skill.
 There should be a competition for you, whatever your interest or proficiency.